Ricotta Gnudi (Ricotta Dumplings in Fresh Tomato Sauce)

 Ricotta gnudi are a delicious meal for cheese lovers and vegetarians.
 Quick and simple cheese dumplings are great for a weeknight meal, and I bet you’ll have these on a regular dinner rotation in no time.

+Living in Los Angeles, I occasionally see celebrities in their cars, at restaurants and just being normal human beings around town.
 I rarely watch TV, and don’t really swoon over too many celebrities.
-(However, I do admit I was a bit starstruck when Ernest Borgnine struck up a conversation with me at a fabric store many years ago! 😎) I figure they’re just people like you and me, but I do often wonder how many of them actually do everyday things for themselves, like shopping or cooking.
+(However, I do admit I was a bit starstruck when Ernest Borgnine struck up a conversation with me at Joann Fabrics many years ago! 😎)

 Silvia posted a recipe for ricotta dumplings with fresh tomato sugo (gnudi al sugo) a few weeks ago, and after a few seconds of looking the photos of the dish, I was salivating!
 I knew I had to make them soon as they just looked fabulous!
+I can assure you, they didn’t disappoint!

 My photos don’t even come close to her beautiful shots, but I can assure you, these ricotta dumplings were divine!
 (By the way, “sugo” in Italian means juice or sauce, but when used with pasta, etc., it’s interpreted as “tomato sauce”.)